Silicon Valley Dines with Trump, August Jobs Slump & Elon’s $1T Pay Package

 I mean,

 it's tempting to find a fall guy, but truly what is hurting young people right now is a weak economy.
+And And that would explain, I would assume, at least 90% of it.

-So presumably this this isn't the end of this.
+So presumably this isn't the end of this.
+We're going into an increasingly weak economy.

-I mean it all depends on what happens next.
+I assume that is what you're suggesting.
+I mean, it all depends on what happens next.

-At this point in time the source of weakness is domestic economic policy coming from the administration, none of which is fixed, all of which is reversible.
+At this point in time, the source of weakness is domestic economic policy coming from the administration, none of which is fixed, all of which is reversible.

 Manufacturing, construction jobs, that was another sector that fell dramatically.

 I thought we were going to see a revival of blue-collar work.
+It appears that the opposite is happening.

 Do you know what's happening in those industries?
+Well, over the past year,

 we have lost roughly 80,000 manufacturing jobs

-So whatever the attended effects of tariffs, you know, it's not helping manufacturing.
+from August of last year.
+So, whatever the attended effects of tariffs, you know, it's not helping manufacturing.

 And if you look at surveys of manufacturing employers, which is considered really vital to our understanding of economic strength, and so not only do we survey these employers separately, but we also ask them for their opinion.

-And in the Texas survey of manufacturers and in various surveys where we ask these business leaders what is going on in your business, they will say it's tariffs, tariffs, tariffs.
+And in the Texas survey of manufacturers and various surveys where we ask these business leaders what is going on in your business, they will say it's tariffs, tariffs, tariffs.

 They can't plan, they can't price, they can't hire because they have no certainty.